Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Experiments

 Fig. \ref{fig:webspam1} plots the $\tau$ values for different choices of $\gamma$.
-As expected from the theoretical results, both LUS and LCC methods have the same variance that is approximately $\gamma$ (or $1+\frac{1}{\alpha}$) times variance of the full-sample based MLE.
+As expected from the theoretical results, both the LUS and LCC methods have the same variance that is approximately $\gamma$ (or $1+\frac{1}{c}$) times variance of the full-sample based MLE.
 Next, we compare the subsampling proportion of different methods when $\gamma$ changes in Fig. \ref{fig:webspam2}.
-From the figure, the LUS method consistently subsamples smaller number of data points compared with LCC when they achieve the same variance as shown in Fig. \ref{fig:webspam1} parameterized by $\gamma$.
-This demonstrates that the new formulation in LUS is not only theoretically better justified, but also more effective than LCC in practice (for the case of $\gamma \leq 2$).
+From the figure, the LUS method consistently subsamples fewer data points compared with LCC when they achieve the same variance as shown in Fig. \ref{fig:webspam1}.

+Alternatively, we fix the proportion of the sampled examples $n_{Sub}/n$ for both LUS and LCC methods (by carefully choosing $\gamma$), and we test the variance of the estimators to see which one has lower variance.
+Table \ref{tb:webspam} shows the average variance of the coordinates in the LCC estimator and the LUS estimator.
+We observe that the LUS estimator always achieves lower variance compared to that of the LCC estimator.
+These results demonstrate that the LUS method is not only theoretically better justified but also more effective than the LCC meethod in practice (for the case of $\gamma\in[1,2)$).